Idan-Shalom/BlackJack_AI/README.md

 * Additional info - Time between each game can be controlled by a parameter in the GameManager script.

 * Make sure in the RLPLayer script to give the qTable a path to the "qTable2.json" provided in the repo.
 This is the qTable result from the RL player training.

 # Plotting
 ## "plotting" folder
 To create the figures, run "plots.py".
 To run the videos of the results run the vidoes in "animations".

+# Scripts
+You can view the AI as well as all other scripts for the game.
+RL training is in "TrainingScript" folder.
+* RL Player script - "Unity-Blackjack-Game-Tutorial-master-2/Assets/Scripts/RL_Player_Q_learning.cs"
+* ExpectiMax players - "Unity-Blackjack-Game-Tutorial-master-2/Assets/Scripts/ExpectiMaxUnified.cs"
+* All rest of the players AND game classes are also in "Unity-Blackjack-Game-Tutorial-master-2/Assets/Scripts"
+*